openbmc/openbmc/poky/documentation/dev-manual/sbom.rst

    INHERIT += "create-spdx"

-Upon building an image, you will then get:

--  :term:`SPDX` output in JSON format as an ``IMAGE-MACHINE.spdx.json`` file in ``tmp/deploy/images/MACHINE/`` inside the :term:`Build Directory`.

--  This toplevel file is accompanied by an ``IMAGE-MACHINE.spdx.index.json`` containing an index of JSON :term:`SPDX` files for individual recipes.

--  The compressed archive ``IMAGE-MACHINE.spdx.tar.zst`` contains the index and the files for the single recipes.
+Upon building an image, you will then get the compressed archive ``IMAGE-MACHINE.spdx.tar.zst`` contains the index and the files for the single recipes.

 The :ref:`ref-classes-create-spdx` class offers options to include more information in the output :term:`SPDX` data: